PHFIC/pseudo-ehr/README.md

 rails s
 ```

 To use the web client, open your web browser to <http://localhost:8080> and connect to FHIR server `http://hapi.fhir.org/baseR4`.
-This will lead you a pagination of all patients.
+This will lead you to a pagination of all patients.
 Use the search bar in the top right to search for `Spade`.
 The FHIR search should return one patient and you can open its profile. **TEST PATIENT: Sam Spade, ID: 8127768**.

 ## Copyright